alephium/docs/docs/FAQ.md

 Yes, Alephium has a Grants and Reward program, meaning that your contribution, as small or big as it may be, might be eligible for a reward.
 [Read about it here](https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md)

+### What is being built on Alephium?

+Most of what has been built on Alephium can be found here: https://github.com/alephium/awesome-alephium

+If you have built something, feel free to add it to this list by sending a Pull Request.

 ## Listings & Exchanges

 ### How long does it take for deposits to show up on exchanges?